I Turned Down A Ticket To Heaven

 In this situation, the act [deed] of executing judgment is considered an act of righteousness.

-Both faith and deeds play a part in being righteous in God’s eyes, as the Torah says, “And now, Israel, what does the LORD your God ask of you but to fear the LORD your God, to walk in all His ways, to love Him, and to serve the LORD your God with all your heart and with all your soul” (Deuteronomy 10:12).
+Both faith and deeds play a part in being righteous in God’s eyes, as the Torah says, “And now, Israel, what does the Lord your God ask of you but to fear the LORD your God, to walk in all His ways, to love Him, and to serve the Lord your God with all your heart and with all your soul, and to observe the Lord’s commandments and decrees that I am giving you today for your own good?”
+(Deuteronomy 10:12-13).